Skip to content

 Veda Archana SastryVeda Sastry Archana VedaArchana SastryArchana ShastryVedha Archana Sastry

 Archana is an Indian actor, best known for Tamil cinema.
 Archana began their career in 1984.
-With over 60 credits to their name and an average audience rating of 6.2, Archana remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Archana remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Archana's career remains one of the longest and most celebrated in Tamil cinema.

 60+Known Credits